 I’d love to explore Southern France, though lately I’ve been obsessing with wanting to go dog sledding in the countryside around Quebec.
 To be clear, my idea of dog sledding includes blankets and hot chocolate while someone else “drives” the dogs for me.

 Do you keep anything special at your desk?

 I’m never at my desk, instead I carry a backpack with scarves to hold my hair back.
 I never know when I might get whisked off on an impromptu motorcycle adventure.

 So, have you guessed that P.I.G.s secret password yet?
 OINK!

-Also learn about Sarah Hempstead, Tricia Smith, Charlie Wilson, Tom Neff, Joe Redar, Dave Jones, Patricia Brant, Phil Medley, Liam Keesling, Sayo Adesiyakan, Ben Bain, Asia Coffee, Eric Broemel, Matt Durbin, Kevin Shelley, and Eddie Layton
+Also learn about Sarah Hempstead, Tricia Smith, Charlie Wilson, Tom Neff, Joe Redar, Dave Jones, Patricia Brant, Liam Keesling, Sayo Adesiyakan, Ben Bain, Asia Coffee, Eric Broemel, Matt Durbin, Kevin Shelley, and Eddie Layton